MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 Logs are primarily useful for detecting and investigating anomalies.
 Typically, logs are produced by the workload component and then sent to the monitoring platform or pulled by the monitoring platform via automation.

 Metrics are primarily useful for [building a health model](../reliability/metrics.md#building-a-health-model) and identifying trends in workload performance and reliability.
-Metrics are also useful for identifying trends in the usage behaviors of your customers, which can help guide decisions about improvements from the customer perspective.
+Metrics are also useful for identifying trends in the usage behavior of your customers.
+These trends can help guide decisions about improvements from the customer perspective.
 Typically, metrics are defined in the monitoring platform, and the monitoring platform and other tools poll the workload to capture metrics.

 #### Application data

 For applications, the collecting service can be an application performance management (APM) tool that can run autonomously from the application that generates the instrumentation data.
 After APM is enabled, you'll have clear visibility into important metrics, in real time and historically.
 Use an appropriate level of logging.
 Verbose logging can incur significant costs.
 Set log levels according to the environment.
 Lower environments don't need the same level of verbosity as production, for example.

 Application logs support the end-to-end application lifecycle.
-Logging is essential to understanding how the application operates in various environments, which events occur, and the conditions in which they occur.
+Logging is essential to understanding how the application operates in various environments, which events occur, and the conditions under which they occur.

 We recommend that you collect application logs and events across all major environments.
 Separate the data between environments as much as possible by using different data stores for each environment, if doing so is practical.
 Use filters to ensure that non-critical environments don't complicate the interpretation of production logs.
 Finally, corresponding log entries across the application should capture a correlation ID for their respective transactions.